 - 1.1.
-This Policy applies to the subsidiaries of OIG Holdings Pty Ltd (ACN 616 297 940) and all entities considered to be comprised in and staff involved in the One Investment Group (OIG) including: - (a) those companies that hold an Australian financial services licence (AFS Licence) to provide financial services to retail and/or wholesale clients and their OIG Corporate Authorised Representatives (each an OIG Licensee) ; - (b) those companies that provide registry services (ORS); - (c) corporate trust (including custody) (OCTS); and - (d) those companies that provide fund administration services (UFS). - 1.2.
-You are considered an Eligible Whistle-blower if you are, or have been, any of the following: - an officer or employee of OIG (including, but not limited to, current and former employees who are permanent, part-time, fixed-term or temporary, interns, secondees,managers and directors) (Employees); - (b) an individual supplier of services or goods to OIG (whether paid or unpaid); - (c) an Employee of an organisation that supplies services or goods to the One Investment Group (whether paid or unpaid) including, but not limited to, current and former contractors, consultants, service providers and business partners); - (d) an associate of OIG; - (e) a relative of an individual referred to in any of paragraphs (a) to (d); or - (f) a dependant of an individual referred to in any of paragraphs (a) to (d), or of that individual's spouse. - 1.3.
+This Policy applies to the subsidiaries of OIG Holdings Pty Ltd (ACN 616 297 940) and all entities considered to be comprised in the One Investment Group (OIG): - (a) in respect of its Corporate Trustee Services business those companies that: - (i) hold an Australian financial services licence (AFS Licence) to provide financial services to retail and/or wholesale clients and their OIG Corporate Authorised Representatives (each an OIG Licensee); and - (ii) provide corporate trust and custody services (OCTS); and - (iii) corporate governance services. - (b) in respect of its Fund Services business, those companies that: - (i) provide fund administration services (UFS); and - (ii) provide registry services (ORS). - 1.2.
+You are considered an Eligible Whistle-blower if you are, or have been, any of the following: - an officer or employee of OIG (including, but not limited to, current and former employees who are permanent, part-time, fixed-term or temporary, interns, secondees, managers and directors) (Employees); - (b) an individual supplier of services or goods to OIG (whether paid or unpaid); - (c) an Employee of an organisation that supplies services or goods to the One Investment Group (whether paid or unpaid) including, but not limited to, current and former contractors, consultants, service providers and business partners); - (d) an associate of OIG; - (e) a relative of an individual referred to in any of paragraphs (a) to (d); or - (f) a dependant of an individual referred to in any of paragraphs (a) to (d), or of that individual's spouse. - 1.3.
 The protections described in this policy apply to Protected Disclosures made to any Eligible Recipient.